Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 Note that you'll need to use the port that shapeshifter is connecting to, because it will be handling the connection to the OpenVPN server.
 You will also need to bypass the VPN server from the OpenVPN configuration, as shapeshifter itself is handling that connection.

 And now, you should have a working OpenVPN configuration, connecting over shapeshifter.
-Our [guide to installing shapeshifter](/implement/shapeshifter) includes configuration options for obfs4, which can be used here, in the same way, in place of obfs2.
+Our [guide to installing shapeshifter](/implement/shapeshifter) includes additional configuration options as well as information on using the SOCKS5 Mode.

+## TunnelBear with OpenVPN and Obsf4 PT

+As of March 2021, TunnelBear has “an implementation of Obs4 that can be used as a library, as well as a version of OpenVPN that we could integrate directly into TunnelBear which supports a Pluggable Transports API”.
+Read their [blog post](https://www.tunnelbear.com/blog/tunnelbear-implements-pluggable-transports-with-openvpn3/) for more details.